ML4ITS/TimeVQVAE/README.md

 Note that the pretrained models are automatically downloaded within the notebook.
 In case you're interested, the pretrained models are stored in [here](https://figshare.com/articles/software/Pretrained_models_of_TimeVQVAE/22048034).

+## Remarks
+* The full result tables for FID, IS, and CAS are available in `results/`.

 ## Citations
 ```
 @article{...,